 To enrich the research experience, SURF Fellows are invited to attend the following:

-- A professional development series on developing a research career, graduate school admissions, and other topics of interest to future researchers
+- An academic and professional development series on developing a research career, graduate school admissions, and other topics of interest to future researchers

 - Various social and cultural activities